AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 AdaCore, either as part of a commercial contract with `GNAT Pro <https://www.adacore.com/gnatpro)>`_ or at no charge with the `GNAT Community edition <https://www.adacore.com/community>`_.
-The information on this book  will be relevant no matter which edition you’re using.
+The information on this book  will be relevant no matter which edition you're using.
 Most examples will be runnable on the native Linux or Windows version for convenience.
-Some will only be relevant in the context of a cross toolchain, in which case we’ll be using the embedded ARM bare metal toolchain.
+Some will only be relevant in the context of a cross toolchain, in which case we'll be using the embedded ARM bare metal toolchain.

 As for any Ada compiler, GNAT takes advantage of implementation permissions and offers a project management system.
-Because we’re talking about embedded platforms, there are a lot of topics that we’ll go over which will be specific to GNAT, and sometimes to specific platforms supported by GNAT.
-We’ll try to make the distinction between what is GNAT-specific and Ada generic as much as possible through this book.
+Because we're talking about embedded platforms, there are a lot of topics that we'll go over which will be specific to GNAT, and sometimes to specific platforms supported by GNAT.
+We'll try to make the distinction between what is GNAT-specific and Ada generic as much as possible through this book.